ycm-core/YouCompleteMe/README.md

   - C# support: Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer` and run `msbuild` (Windows) or `xbuild` (other platforms, using mono) depending on your platform.
 If mono is not installed, install it.
-If the build utility `msbuild` is not in your path, you have to add it.
+    When on windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

   - Go support: If go is not installed on your system, install it and add it to your path.
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode`